Mark Casson: Career

-Mark Casson is one of the founding members of the Reading School of International Business, a worldwide network of economists established in the 1970s at the University of Reading, England, which has been influential in changing public perceptions of the costs and benefits of multinational enterprises and foreign direct investment.
-He is also the general editor of two book series, The Globalisation of the World Economy, and the Handbooks of Research Methods and Applications in the Social Sciences.
+Casson is a founding member of the Reading School of International Business, a global network of economists established in 1971 at the University of Reading, England.
+This network has played a significant role in reshaping public perceptions regarding the costs and benefits of multinational enterprises and foreign direct investment.
+Casson also serves as the general editor of two book series: The Globalisation of the World Economy and Handbooks of Research Methods and Applications in the Social Sciences.